 Experiment two evaluated the effect of biochar on the survival and activity of earthworm.
 Ten earthworms (Eisenia fetida) were exposed to biochar prepared from CCB, CHB and PMB at respective rates of 0, 13, 26, 39, 52, 65, 78, 91, 104, 117, 130, 143 and 156 t ha-1.
-Data was collected on earthworm survival after day 3, 7, 14, 28 and 42 of exposure to the biochar and earthworm activity assessed through the amount of cast produced at the top 5-10 cm of the soil surface.
+Data was collected on earthworm survival after day 3, 7, 14, 28 and 42 of exposure to the biochar and earthworm activity assessed through the amount of cast produced at the and earthworm activity assessed through the amount of cast produced at the top 5-10 cm of the son surface.
+Experiment three was conducted to evaluate the effect of biochar and

-Experiment three was conducted to evaluate the effect of biochar and poultry manure on yield and shoot NPK concentration of lettuce.
-Soils were amended with biochar only at rates of 0, 39 and 65 t ha-1 per 1 kg soil or combined with poultry manure at rates of 0 and 10 t ha-1 using completely randomized design.
+Experiment and poultry manure on yield and shoot NPK concentration of lettuce.
+Soils were amended with biochar only at rates of 0, 39 and 65 t ha-1 per 1 kg soil or amended with poultry manure at rates of 0 and 10 t ha-1 using completely combined with poultry manure at rates of 0 and 10 t ha-1 using completely randomized design.
 Lettuce was transferred into pots 8 days after emergence and harvested 5 weeks after transplanting.
 Yield of lettuce was estimated and shoot N, P and K concentration was also analysed.

 All data was analyzed using the SPSS package (Version 16).
-Treatment means were separated using least significant difference (LSD), and treatments effects were declared significant at 1 % and 5 % level of probability.
+All data were separated using least significant difference (LSD), and Treatment means were separated using 196 treatments effects were declared significant at 1 % and 5 % level of probability.
 Pearson product-moment correlation analysis was also carried out to establish relationships where necessary.